 Each silk is laid flat, packed with an array natural goodies, rolled tightly with a mordant and steamed for 2-3 hours to set the dye.
 We normally use alum as our mordant, as it is the safest and least toxic option.
 After steaming, I then unravel the silk, run it under cold water and wash it by hand with a mild detergent or baby soap.

-Natural dye powders, fruits and vegetables can be steamed similarly to create a liquid dye.
-The photo above is a dye made completely from strawberries.
-We've dubbed this dye 'Dusty Rose', you can see it in action.
+Natural dye powders, fruits and vegetables can be steamed similarly to create a liquid dye vat.
+The silks are emerged in the dye bath for 24-48 hours (depending on desired color density) and then hung to dry.

 As a company, we have put a large emphasis on creating work that is sustainable, so that we can leave the world in a better place than we found it in.
 When searching for a place to source our silk, we wanted to make sure that those humans were always treated fairly.
 Alas, we came across Dharma Trading Company, a 60 year old business that has always put it's people and customers first.

 'The owners and employees of Dharma are absolutely against the idea of unfair treatment of workers, forced labor, child labor, and anything that deprives a person of human dignity.
 If we should become aware that anything we sell is produced under any of those conditions we would refuse to continue selling it.
 Moreover, we are actively involved in promoting fair trade clothing sewing in Bolivia and Indonesia.
 In Bolivia, the money goes straight to the workers, with no "middle man".
 In Indonesia, the workers have fair pay and quite good benefits.
 You can find the products from the cooperatives we support in those countries on our website....'